ricdikulous/imx-unity-game-lessons/lessons/04-retrieve-player-data-and-logout/README.md

 In this lesson, we will demonstrate how to integrate the Immutable Passport for retrieving a player's profile information and implement the functionality to log the player out.

-In the lesson, we successfully logged the player in, but we still have placeholder data for the player's information and lack the mechanism to properly log them out.
-In this lesson, we'll address these issues.

 ## Overview

 Here's an overview of what we'll cover in this lesson: